-0 Bedroom Unit = 1.0 person income 1 Bedroom Unit = 1.5 person income 2 Bedroom Unit = 3.0 person income 3 Bedroom Unit = 4.5 person income 4 Bedroom Unit = 6.0 person income agency must consider: (1) the sources and uses of funds and the total financial structure of the development; (2) any proceeds expected to be generated by the syndication of the tax credit; and (3) the percentage of the housing credit dollar amount to be used for development costs other than intermediary costs.
+- 0 Bedroom Unit = 1.0 person income

+- 1 Bedroom Unit = 1.5 person income

+- 2 Bedroom Unit = 3.0 person income

+- 3 Bedroom Unit = 4.5 person income

+- 4 Bedroom Unit = 6.0 person income

 Maximum annual gross rents cannot exceed thirty percent (30%) of the imputed income.
 Gross rent does not include any payment under Section 8 of the U. S. Housing Act of 1937, or any comparable rental assistance program with respect to such unit or the occupants.
 Gross rent must include an allowance for any utilities paid by the tenant.